-Although online-only students are not required to be vaccinated, submitting proof of vaccination has the benefit of qualifying them to win vaccine incentive lottery funds.
+Although online-only students are not required to submit a form, submitting proof of vaccination has the benefit of qualifying them to win vaccine incentive lottery funds.
 It also means that they won’t be required to re-submit proof of vaccination if they choose to enroll in an in-person course in a future term.

 A: The COVID-19 vaccination is now available at no charge to anyone 12 years of age and older.
 To schedule an appointment: